datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Section 3.4  Reimbursements  TC "Section 3.4  Reimbursements" \\f C \\l "2" .
 The Company shall reimburse the Members for all ordinary and necessary out-of-pocket expenses incurred by the Members on behalf of the Company.
-The Manager’s sole determination of which expenses may be reimbursed to a Member and the amount of such expenses shall be conclusive.
+The Manager's sole determination of which expenses may be reimbursed to a Member and the amount of such expenses shall be conclusive.
 Such reimbursement shall be treated as an expense of the Company that shall be deducted in computing the Net Cash Flow and shall